 Wandering by children or adults with Autism is not a health problem but more of a community awareness issue.
-In fact, the Center for Disease Control (CDC) has went as far as to include wandering as a condition related to Autism, and that the most critical part of managing the condition is first through preventative measures with local community support.
-For example, if an individual with Autism is equipped with a GPS tracking bracelet, wanders off and becomes lost, family members or caregivers should be able to seamlessly relay the real-time GPS tracking information to authorities.
+In fact, the Center for Disease Control (CDC) has gone as far as to include wandering as a condition related to Autism, and the most critical part of managing the condition is first through preventative measures with local community support.
+For example, if an individual with Autism is equipped with a GPS tracking bracelet, wanders off, and becomes lost, family members or caregivers should be able to relay the real-time GPS tracking information to authorities seamlessly.
 This will help police or first responders quickly and accurately locate the wandering individual, and it can be especially helpful if the situation involves an abducted child diagnosed with Autism that may not be able to understand the severity of the situation they are in.

-Wandering is a behavior associated with Autism, and caregivers or family members need to make the appropriate preventative measures to ensure personal safety.
-By installing alarm systems, using personal GPS tracker devices and working with the community people can reduce not only the likelihood of wandering but also the quick and safe recovery of wandering adults or children battling Autism if wandering does occur.
-The most important thing is safety and sometimes it takes team work to ensure it.
+Wandering is a behavior associated with Autism, and caregivers or family members need to take the appropriate preventative measures to ensure personal safety.
+By installing alarm systems, using personal GPS tracker devices, and working with the community people can reduce not only the likelihood of wandering but also the quick and safe recovery of wandering adults or children battling Autism if wandering does occur.
+The most important thing is safety and sometimes it takes teamwork to ensure it.

 Autistic Child Missing

 An autistic child going missing is a real worry for parents all across the globe.
 And sadly, everyday news stories make the news or are shared on social media about a child or adult with autism who is lost from wandering.
-For example, Terry Smith, a 11-year-old diagnosed with Autism, wandered off from home a few years back in the city of Menifee.
-Making the situation even more serious was the scorching triple digit temperatures that added an element of danger if the boy wandered up into the nearby foothills around the California city.
-Authorities and search teams searched for the missing boy, but unfortunately when he was located he was dead.
+For example, Terry Smith, an 11-year-old diagnosed with Autism, wandered off from home a few years back in the city of Menifee.
+Making the situation even more serious was the scorching triple-digit temperatures that added an element of danger if the boy wandered up into the nearby foothills of the California city.
+Authorities and search teams searched for the missing boy, but unfortunately, when he was located he was dead.